 The PVGC smallbore silhouette rimfire match is designed for all shooter skill levels, and features large NRA hunter targets engaged at four separate distances in for possible shooting positions.
 Shooting positions are as described on each shooter’s score card.This match will teach shooters: firearm safety, proper range etiquette, and basic marksmanship skills.
 The course of fire will be challenging enough to promote growth, and enable graduation into other match disciplines.
 This squaded individual match is ideal for any .22 caliber rimfire rifle.
 Shooters may compete in the class that best suits their equipment, and enter up to two guns when permitted.

 - Further Scheduling Info: Monthly matches per PVGC event calendar on our website.
 Registration and practice begins at 8AM.
 Please arrive PUNCTUALLY as the match firing starts promptly at 9:15 AM for the first match and we will be doing our very best to start it at 9;00 AM for the second and following matches in an attempt to get’er DONE by lunch time.
 Please plan your arrival in time (8:00 AM) in order to be present for the GROUP safety briefing/match briefings by the match director, as you MUST have had these briefings in order to participate and we WILL NOT be repeating the briefings over and over as this is unfair to the folks that showed up on time and only further delays the match!!!
-Your cooperation in helping with setup and teardown of match equipment will be appreciated.
-ALSO,some HUSTLE by shooters as we move downrange to paint and score targets and return to the line will greatly help with our efforts to keep the match moving along!!!
+If you’d like to arrive around 7:35 AM, Your help with setup and teardown of match equipment will be appreciated.
+ALSO,some HUSTLE by shooters (ESPECIALLY the folks working on the RAMS) as we move downrange to paint and score targets and return to the line will greatly help with our efforts to keep the match moving along!!!

 - Location: covered smallbore range at west side of Regional Shooting Facility 21555 Pyramid Way (click for driving directions)